Ernest C. Garcia II Sells 50,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction dated Friday, April 9th.
-The stock was sold at an average price of $268.82, for a total value of $13,441,000.00.
-Following the transaction, the insider now directly owns 3,106 shares in the company, valued at approximately $834,954.92.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction on Monday, April 12th.
+The shares were sold at an average price of $265.59, for a total value of $13,279,500.00.
+Following the sale, the insider now directly owns 3,400 shares in the company, valued at approximately $903,006.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

-Carvana (NYSE:CVNA) last announced its quarterly earnings data on Thursday, February 25th.
-The company reported ($0.41) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.48) by $0.07.
-The business had revenue of $1.83 billion during the quarter, compared to the consensus estimate of $1.59 billion.
+Carvana (NYSE:CVNA) last announced its earnings results on Thursday, February 25th.
+The company reported ($0.41) EPS for the quarter, beating the consensus estimate of ($0.48) by $0.07.
+The business had revenue of $1.83 billion for the quarter, compared to the consensus estimate of $1.59 billion.
 Carvana had a negative return on equity of 43.19% and a negative net margin of 3.06%.
-On average, sell-side analysts predict that Carvana Co. will post -2.29 EPS for the current year.
+Equities research analysts expect that Carvana Co. will post -2.29 EPS for the current fiscal year.

-CVNA has been the topic of several research reports.
-Morgan Stanley raised Carvana from an “equal weight” rating to an “overweight” rating and set a $420.00 target price on the stock in a research note on Thursday, March 4th.
-Robert W. Baird lifted their target price on Carvana from $285.00 to $325.00 and gave the company an “outperform” rating in a research note on Tuesday, February 16th.
-Zacks Investment Research cut Carvana from a “hold” rating to a “sell” rating and set a $331.00 price target for the company. in a report on Wednesday, March 3rd.
-Raymond James started coverage on Carvana in a report on Tuesday.
-They issued a “market perform” rating for the company.
-Finally, Citigroup raised their price target on Carvana from $305.00 to $350.00 in a report on Tuesday, March 2nd.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and nineteen have given a buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $266.27.
+Large investors have recently made changes to their positions in the stock.
+Cardan Capital Partners LLC raised its holdings in shares of Carvana by 2.7% during the 1st quarter.
+Cardan Capital Partners LLC now owns 14,413 shares of the company’s stock valued at $3,782,000 after buying an additional 376 shares during the period.
+Schonfeld Strategic Advisors LLC acquired a new stake in Carvana during the 3rd quarter valued at approximately $1,445,000.
+State of Wisconsin Investment Board grew its stake in Carvana by 338.3% during the 4th quarter.
+State of Wisconsin Investment Board now owns 32,092 shares of the company’s stock valued at $7,687,000 after purchasing an additional 24,770 shares in the last quarter.
+California State Teachers Retirement System grew its stake in Carvana by 2.5% during the 3rd quarter.
+California State Teachers Retirement System now owns 96,482 shares of the company’s stock valued at $21,521,000 after purchasing an additional 2,376 shares in the last quarter.
+Finally, State Board of Administration of Florida Retirement System grew its stake in Carvana by 13.2% during the 4th quarter.
+State Board of Administration of Florida Retirement System now owns 75,053 shares of the company’s stock valued at $17,978,000 after purchasing an additional 8,760 shares in the last quarter.
+Institutional investors and hedge funds own 48.41% of the company’s stock.

 About Carvana